-The first 20x24 Land Camera - the prototype - is in the Harvard Museum of Scientific Instruments.
+#6 is in the Harvard Museum of Scientific Instruments.
 It was a gift to Edwin Land on his retirement in 1982 and was later part of the Lands Rowland Foundation legacy to Harvard University.

-Number #5 was the last camera built in the 70s by Polaroid's Metalworking and Woodworking Department under the direction of John McCann and was mainly used in Europe in the 1990s.
+Number #5 was one the last two cameras built in the 70s by Polaroid's Metalworking and Woodworking Department, under the direction of John McCann; “Vision Research” was part of Polaroid Research.

 The Camera was mainly used in Europe in the 1990s at the International Photoshow “photokina”, in the 20x24 Studio in Offenbach, Germany and on location across the EMEA Region.